-Would you like to join a team of dedicated usability research writers, who analyze and write about cutting-edge User Experience research?
+Would you like to join a team of dedicated usability researchers, who produce cutting-edge User Experience research?
 Producing UX research findings that will be used by thousands of web professionals, including some of the biggest brands in the world (including Nike, Sears, Lenovo, Etsy)?
 Are you excellent at presenting complex research findings on web user behavior through the written word?

-Then apply for the following remote full-time position at Baymard Institute.
+Then apply for the remote full-time position as ‘UX Research Analyst & Writer’ at Baymard Institute.

 About Your Job at Baymard

-In this position, you will join Baymard’s team of usability researchers and primarily work with analyzing our raw annotated usability test data and writing the insights from this into usability guidelines.
+In this position, you will join Baymard’s team of usability researchers and primarily work at annotating and analyzing our raw usability test data and writing the insights from this into usability guidelines.
 The guidelines go directly into our subscription platform Baymard Premium.

 Our Baymard Premium customers are eagerly waiting for your UX research insights, be it the UI designer at Nike or the e-commerce director at Lenovo, as they use it as direct input for their UX and UI design decisions.

-In this role, you’ll need to enjoy writing, since writing and articulating usability test findings will be at least 80% of what you’ll be doing all year round.
+In this role, you’ll need to enjoy analysis and writing, since analyzing usability test data and writing usability test findings will be at least 50–80% of what you’ll be doing all year round.

-Besides writing, the job involves analyzing web user behavior, identifying themes and issues across multiple sites, and coming up with proposals for design patterns that can alleviate the identified problems.
-The test data primarily come from qualitative moderated think-aloud usability tests (experience with usability testing is a plus, but not a requirement).
+Besides writing, the job involves moderating 1-1 usability tests, analyzing web user behavior, identifying themes and issues across multiple sites, and coming up with proposals for design patterns that can alleviate the identified problems.

-In this job, you’ll be directly shaping the future of e-commerce, become a published usability research author within your first couple of months on the job, and should expect to join the ranks of the absolute top experts within e-commerce usability within a few years (if you aren’t already).
+In this job, you’ll be directly shaping the future of e-commerce, become a published usability research author, and should expect to join the ranks of the absolute top experts within e-commerce usability within a few years (if you aren’t already).

 We want to work with the smartest and most dedicated people around the world, and the position is therefore open to full-time remote work.
-90% of Baymard’s current team is already working remotely, so the entire company is structured around remote work.
-In other words, you are welcome to work with us from any location you prefer — as long as there’s a stable internet connection.
-If you want to, you’re of course also welcome to work in our Copenhagen-based office.
+All of Baymard’s current team is already working remotely, so the entire company is structured around remote work.
+In other words, you are welcome to work with us from any location you prefer (as long as there’s a stable internet connection).

 While we will train you in Baymard’s methodology and analysis process, we expect that you have the following qualifications.
 The numbers in brackets indicate the weighted importance of each on a 7-point scale (higher = more important).
 These weights reflect how candidates are evaluated, so make sure your application illustrates your prowess in the highest-weighted skills and traits.

-[7/7] Requirement: Substantial experience with technical or professional writing.
-This experience can come from many paths, e.g. a background in journalism, technical writing, research, etc.
+- [7/7] Substantial experience with technical or professional writing.
+While UX writing is preferred, this experience can also come from other paths, e.g. a background in journalism, technical writing, research, etc.

-[3/7] Ability to propose web design recommendations for the usability issues we identify.
+- [5/7] Ability to propose web design recommendations for the usability issues we identify

 How to Apply

 Referral Bonus: If this job isn’t you, but you know someone who’ll be the perfect fit, please send them the link to this page.
-If we end up hiring the person you referred, we’ll give you one year of access to a Baymard Premium ‘Medium’ plan (a $1,560 value).
+If we end up hiring the person you referred, we’ll give you a 1 year access to a Baymard Premium ‘Comprehensive’ plan (normally $1,800/year).